Innovative & more

 About TULIPS

 TULIPS is a consortium led by Schiphol dedicated to developing innovations that facilitate the transition to low-carbon mobility and enhance sustainability at airports over the next four years.
-Supported by €25 million in EU funding, the TULIPS project began in January 2022 and will continue until December 2025 and beyond.
+Supported by €25 million in EU funding, the TULIPS project began in January 2022 and will continue until December 2026.
 The consortium aims to accelerate the roll-out of sustainable technologies in aviation, significantly contributing to zero-emissions and zero-waste airports by 2030 and climate-neutral aviation by 2050.
 Amsterdam Airport Schiphol is lighthouse airport and will serve as the proving ground for 17 demonstrator projects resulting from this collaboration.

 We are TULIPS!